Still spots available for our fall campout Sept 26-28!

 Drop-off and Two-deep Leadership

 Please note that all Scout meetings and events require two registered leaders to be present.
 This policy helps keep all of our Scouts safe and ensures that there is no one-on-one contact between a Scout and a non-family adult.
-All registered leaders undergo background checks and take special training on youth protection which must be repeated annually.
+All registered leaders undergo background checks and take special training on safeguarding youth which must be repeated annually.

 We have two primary ways we send out information: email and WhatsApp, in addition to our website and calendar for passive updates.